 When selecting the perfect place for your grill, you should keep in mind that you want this to be away from structures such as sheds, fences, etc., and out from under eaves, porch roofs, or overhanging tree branches.
 Piles of leaves or other highly combustible materials should be well away from the location of your grill as well.
 Essentially, you want to eliminate any potential ignition opportunities in the event of a flare up.

 • Keep your grill out of traffic areas:

 As you select the perfect place for your grill, you want to keep in mind the foot traffic that can be expected when you fire up your grill.
 People sure seem to come out of the woodwork when a grill fires up!
 For this reason, you should attempt to limit the flow of people past your grill location as best as you can, particularly children.
 Keep in mind that the grill is incredibly hot, and you don't want anyone to bump it accidentally.
 Likewise, when opening the cover, make sure that no one else is too close.

 • Don't place your grill on hills or uneven surfaces:

 Your grill should be placed on a flat, solid surface.
 This not only creates a secure place for your grill that will prevent it from rolling or tipping, but will result in more even cooking as well!

-So now you've got your grill placed and you're ready to grill!
+So now you've got your grill placed and you're ready to get cooking!
 But in addition to the ketchup and mustard, what else should you have handy when grilling?
-Just as with cooking in your kitchen, you should have a fire extinguisher close by whenever grilling.
+Just as with cooking in your kitchen, you should always have a fire extinguisher close by when grilling.
 Please check out our tips for choosing a fire extinguisher, and its use.
 To protect yourself in the case of flare ups, a heavy duty apron and gloves are recommended as well.